ka-lili/ka-lili/README.md

 - 👀 I’m interested in Software engineering,AgriTech,AI,Business
 - 🌱 I’m currently learning Software Engineering

-- 📫 How to reach me email:kayitesililiane73@gmaiol.com LinkedIn:  KAYITESI Liliane
+- 📫 How to reach me email:kayitesililiane73@gmail.com

 <!---
 ka-lili/ka-lili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.